-Engaging in honest, and respectful communication, both internally and externally, will educate our community on the benefits of parks and recreation.
+Engage in honest, and respectful communication, to connect and build relationships with our community.

 PROCESS

 The COVID-19 pandemic brought about unprecedented challenges and obstacles for the Oak Brook Park District.
 This Strategic Plan will reflect and incorporate these obstacles and serves as a working document.
 The Board of Commissioners and Staff are guided by the Oak Brook Park District's mission to provide the very best in park and recreational opportunities, facilities, and open lands for our community, and strive to do so even when faced with uncertain times.